-The IMH Executive Board is advisory to the Director of the Institute, providing advice and support to the Director on operational aspects of all activities of the Institute.
-Additionally, the Executive Board provides advice and guidance to the Director on matters relating to development and execution of vision and strategic priorities, as well as fund raising activities.
+The IMH Executive Committee is advisory to the Director of the Institute, providing advice and support to the Director on operational aspects of all activities of the Institute.
+Additionally, the Executive Committee provides advice and guidance to the Director on matters relating to development and execution of vision and strategic priorities, as well as fund raising activities.

-The specific responsibilities of the IMH Executive Board are:
+The specific responsibilities of the IMH Executive Committee are:

 - To participate in the development of a strategic plan and support the Director in identifying a clear vision and strategic priorities for the Institute